inesgolan/emek-izrael-1305-photomixer/README.md

 # emek-izrael-1305-photomixer
 ## Our project
-Our project is in image proccesing.
+Our project's subject is image processing.
 The main idea is object recognition: we let you import an image and it will find the object and save it with a transparent background, and after that, you can paste the image on a background image.